 Remember not to rely on online spell checks alone to proofread your work.
 Always give your text a thorough sense check yourself, too.

-As the name suggests, Hemingway Editor is an online editing tool and website will help make your writing clearer, bolder, and more direct.
-Simply copy and paste your text into the tool to check for overly complex sentences, over-use of adverbs, and the passive voice.
+As the name suggests, Hemingway Editor is an online editing tool and website that will help make your writing clearer, bolder, and more direct—just like the author it’s named after.
+Simply copy and paste your text into the tool to check for overly complex sentences, overuse of adverbs, and the passive voice.
 It will also highlight instances where a shorter word could serve the same purpose.

 Every writer needs a good editor, and the Reedsy website only works with the best.
 Their hand-picked, experienced, professional editors can review your story development, structure, consistency, and style, helping to perfect and polish your manuscript.
 Reedsy also offers a tool to easily write and format a book, the same way a professional typesetter would.